operasoftware/devopera/blog/_posts/2015-06-09-shwetank-sidebar-extensions.md

 We've had support for sidebar extensions in the Developer and Beta channels for a while now, and some people in the extension community have already made some great extensions with sidebar support.
 A few of them worth checking out are:

-## Raindrop.io

-[Raindrop.io](http://raindrop.io) is a great extension for marking and organizing your favourite websites to save and share.

 ## Site Settings Sidebar

 [Site Settings Sidebar](https://addons.opera.com/en/extensions/details/site-settings-sidebar/) enabled you to control site specific settings from the sidebar itself.
 It makes it really conveneient to change such things like geolocation, zoom and camera settings etc.